 FLEXIBILITY TO MODIFY THE PATTERN RULE

 Often there is a need to capture new popular expressions or trends, or words that cause concern.
-Adding specific words or phrases to exisiting Rule/s or creating custom Rules, will ensure that important trends or concerns can be captured for reporting and provide visibility to the level of interest in these new trends.
+Adding specific words or phrases to the Pattern Matching Rules, will ensure that important trends or concerns can be captured for reporting and provide visibility to the level of interest in these new trends.

-Some examples that provide welfare and support staff with evidence-based triggers are:
+Here are some examples that could provide welfare and support staff with evidence-based triggers:

-Fights – organised in a nearby park or elsewhere can be monitored easily by adding the name of the park to the Aggression rule.
+Fights – organised in a nearby park can be monitored easily by adding the name of the park to the Aggression Rule.

-Drugs – new slang or street names that can be added to the Drugs Rules.
+Drugs – new slang or street names can be added to the Drugs Rules.
 Relevant if a local dealer is creating catchy names aimed at students.

 Self Harm – trends which may be real or fake, knowing the interest students have in these trends, may assist with re-education programs etc. e.g slender man, momo and blue whale challenge are all examples of recent trends that create news and high levels of curiosity with students.

 Reputational Risk – rule is available to add any miscellaneous words or phrases that might not be relevant for an exisiting pattern list. e.g. teachers’ names or nicknames can be added if there are activities surrounding the person, news items that attract unwanted scrutiny could be added for visibility into ‘chatter’ or interest.

 Emojis – create a custom Rule to capture inappropriate emojis and have visibility in reports for any that are being used.

 Languages – If there are other languages that are prevalent, you can add words or phrases to any of the pattern lists.
 While those receiving a report with results in another language may not be able to read or interrupt, it will be obvious why it triggered as the ClearView Welfare report is designed to break the data results down to each rule.